-Launching in September 2018, LGBT Magazine Archive will comprise archival runs of 26 of the most influential, long-running 20th/21st-century magazines in this field, amounting to approximately 400,000 pages of content.
+Launched in September 2018, LGBT Magazine Archive includes archival runs of 26 of the most influential, long-running 20th/21st-century magazines in this field, amounting to approximately 400,000 pages of content.

 Magazines of this type have been a crucial source of identification for many LGBT people; they chronicle the evolution of myriad aspects of LGBT history and culture, including law/politics/society, the arts, health, and, lifestyle.
 Whilst this material will be indispensable for dedicated LGBT studies and broader gender/sexuality research, it will, additionally, cater to interests in many related disciplines, including 20th-century history and culture, sociology, psychology, health, and literature/arts.

 Crucially, the pre-eminent publications from the US and the UK are included – The Advocate and Gay News/Gay Times respectively.

 * Our policy is to include every issue in full, from the first to the end of the 2015 publication year.
 Due to the rarity of some of the original print volumes, however, there small gaps (issues or pages) for some publications.